marcinbln/XYZReader/README.md

    + AppBarLayout
    + CollapsingToolbarLayout
    + SnackBar

-* Implement paper surfaces in the design
+* Use paper surfaces in the design
 * Apply transitions and motion